ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 createInitialBlueprintAI.js: (Heavy Task) - Creates the initial narrative structure.
 UPDATED: Includes robust input validation, try-catch blocks for AI calls, and strict output validation to ensure a valid blueprint structure is returned or a clear error is thrown.
 BUGFIX: Ensured this function is consistently exposed under window.aiUtils to prevent "function not found" errors when called.

 enrichBlueprintAI.js: (Lite Task) - Performs factual research for specific shots.
 UPDATED: Includes robust input validation, try-catch blocks for AI calls, and strict output validation to ensure valid research notes are returned.
 BUGFIX: Ensured this function is consistently exposed under window.aiUtils to prevent "function not found" errors when called.

+findPlaceIdAI.js: (NEW) A "lite" AI task that takes a string (locationName) as input.

+Purpose: To programmatically find the official Google Place ID for a location that is missing it from the footageInventory.
+This is a self-healing mechanism to repair incomplete project data.

+Action: It uses an AI model with search capabilities to find the most likely Google Place ID corresponding to the location name.

+Output: A JSON object containing the place_id: { "place_id": "ChIJ..." }.

+findGenericInfoAndImagesAI.js: (PROPOSED) A fallback AI task for the Memory Jogger.

+Purpose: To be used when the Google Places API fails to return useful data for a valid place_id.
+This ensures the user always sees some helpful context.

+Action: It takes a locationName and performs a general, AI-powered web search for interesting facts and photos.

+Output: A JSON object containing a short summary and an array of image_urls: { "summary": "...", "image_urls": ["url1.jpg", ...] }.

 mapTranscriptToBlueprintAI.js: (UPDATED) Maps a single, combined on-location transcript to the relevant shots.
 It now intelligently categorizes and extracts dialogue segments into either on_camera_dialogue or voiceover_script fields for corresponding shots in the Creative Blueprint based on shot type and description.
 This is a Heavy Task.
 UPDATED: Includes robust input validation, try-catch blocks for AI calls, and strict output validation to ensure the mapped dialogue adheres to the expected structure for each shot.
 BUGFIX: Ensured this function is consistently exposed under window.aiUtils to prevent "function not found" errors when called.